This advice applies to Wales. Change country

 You can get a maternity grant if you get either:

-- Child Tax Credit that includes a family element or a disability element
+- Child Tax Credit that includes a child, disabled child or severely disabled child element

 - Working Tax Credit where there is entitlement to a disability element